syahmi001/multinav_turtlebot3/README.md

 `cd ~/catkin_ws && catkin_make`

 ## Installation

-The method of installation is simply doing catkin_make in your catkin_ws.
+The method of installation is by simply doing catkin_make in your catkin_ws.
 Follow these codes.

 `cd ~/catkin_ws/src/`